Azure/iotedge/doc/packaging.md

 sudo iotedge config import
 ```

 The `iotedge config import` can be used to generate the `/etc/aziot/config.toml` based on the old `/etc/iotedge/config.yaml` left behind after uninstalling versions 1.1 or earlier of IoT Edge.
+This assumes the `--purge` option is **not** used to remove IoT Edge version 1.1. or earlier.

 We do not support simultaneously running the services from both the old and new packages.
 They would step over each other trying to provision the device and manage Docker modules.
 We enforce mutual exclusivity between the packages by having them conflict with each other.
 This causes the distribution's package manager (e.g `apt` or `apt-get`) to not allow them both to be installed at the same time.
 This does not work if `dpkg` is used directly.
 Instead, the existing `iotedge` and `libiothsm-std` packages must be removed before installing the `aziot-edge` package (or even the `aziot-identity-service` package).

 ### Importing Configuration

-This is provided as a convenience to ease the transition from v1.1 to v1.2.
+This command helps ease the transition from v1.1 to v1.2.

 ```sh
 iotedge config import